openhab/openhab-docs/configuration/items.md

 The second example shows a common use case for the [Expire Binding](/addons/bindings/expire1/) where the mysensors Binding will update temperature readings regularly but the expire Binding will also listen and eventually modify the Item state.

-#### Parameter `autoupdate`
+## Parameter `autoupdate`

+When left as default, openHAB's `autoupdate` function attempts to predict the outcome of a *command* on the Item *state*.
+This prediction may be influenced by any linked channels.
-`autoupdate="false"` is a special instruction which keeps the current state of the item, even if a *command* has been received.
+`autoupdate="false"` is a special instruction which keeps the current state of the Item, even if a *command* has been received.
-This way, the Item is unchanged unless you explicitly post an *update* to the item.
+This way, the Item is unchanged unless you explicitly post an *update* to the Item, or a binding updates it.
+`autoupdate="true"` forces `autoupdate` to act, overriding any binding recommendations.

 Example: